mindsdb/mindsdb/mindsdb/integrations/handlers/twelve_labs_handler/README.md

 WHERE video_id = 'video_1';
 ```

 Here, the video IDs that were indexed by a model can be found by running a `DESCRIBE` statement on the it.
-This can be done as follows,
+The URL or file path of the video will be available in the `video_reference` column.
+The following is an example of how to run such a `DESCRIBE` statement,
 ```sql
 DESCRIBE mindsdb.twelve_labs_summarization.indexed_videos;
 ```